mvpmanish/LASED/README.md

 ## Installation

-Run the following to install:
+Open up your terminal and ruun the following to install:
 ```python
 pip install LASED
 ```